Trying to change the world for the better is a difficult task.

 1. Start with Why: How Great Leaders Inspire Everyone to Take Action

 Author: Simon Sinek

-Author of the third most popular TED talk of all times, Simon Sinek is a British/American author, motivational speaker, and a marketing consultant.
+Author of the third most popular TED talk of all time, Simon Sinek is a British/American author, motivational speaker, and marketing consultant.
 His somewhat unconventional and innovative views on business and leadership have attracted international attention.

 In Start with Why, Sinek argues that organizations should put their “why” at the forefront of their communications and strategy.
-He believes that it’s not the “what” or the “how” that motivate and retain talent, drive sales, or attract outstanding board prospects.
+He believes that it’s not the “what” or the “how” that motivates and retains talent, drives sales, or attracts outstanding board prospects.

 If you have already seen his TED talk, the book can become a little repetitive.

 However, it contains valuable insights for the nonprofit world, especially in regards to how nonprofits can communicate what they do to the outside world.
 Start with Why definitely makes it to our top nonprofit books list.

 “All organizations start with WHY, but only the great ones keep their WHY clear year after year.
 Those who forget WHY they were founded show up to the race every day to outdo someone else instead of to outdo themselves.
 The pursuit, for those who lose sight of WHY they are running the race, is for the medal or to beat someone else.”